 Same thing holds true with applying heat to vegetables (or fruits).
 Those brown marks you see on a grilled (or roasted) veggie are where heat has created new flavor compounds.
 And they’re delicious!
 Grilling or roasting veggies intensifies and sweetens the flavor.
 So, don’t fear the brown marks: they’re what we’re going for.
 (Letting that chemical reaction go too far, however = burnt, and none of us wants that.)

-So, in my book, almost any veggie’s flavor is improved by roasting, or grilling, because with those methods of cooking you get the Maillard reaction going on, and things taste better.
+So, in my book, almost any veggie’s flavor improves with roasting, or grilling, because with those methods of cooking you get the Maillard reaction going on, and things taste better.
 Got it?
 That’s why people complain about boiled food tasting gray and bland.
 It often does!
 The more moisture, the less likelihood of achieving the Maillard reaction, so the fewer new flavor compounds are created.
 See?
 It makes so much sense when you understand that!
-I was a little girl who was raised on nasty canned vegetables.
+I was raised on nasty canned vegetables, as a little girl.
 No wonder so many people hate vegetables.
 Many have never had GOOD vegetables.

-Two Important Notes on Selecting and Preparing Asparagus
+Two Important Notes on How To Select and Prepare Asparagus

 - When you buy asparagus, to make sure you’re getting the freshest asparagus, the tips (the top) of the asparagus should be tightly closed.
 If they look like they’re starting to open up and spread apart, or if they look in any way mushy, don’t buy them.
 They’re past their prime